spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 ```

 Modules may be used anywhere Jinja expressions are supported, and can output as
 little or as much data as necessary.
-Combined with configration-level module
+Combined with configuration-level module
 overriding, this offers a considerable amount of options for extensibility.

 # Partials